Skip to main content

 • Prerequisites

-To set up a computing environment on KakaoCloud, first, a network configuration is required.
-Refer to Building a Network with NAT Instances in a Multi-AZ to set up the network environment for creating the Kubernetes cluster.
-This document explains how to create a NAT instance to securely connect to the internet, even in a private subnet.
-The network settings described in this document are based on the values defined in the Building network using NAT instances in multi-availability zones document.
+To set up computing environment in KakaoCloud, you first need to configure network environment.
+Refer to Building network using NAT instances in multi-availability zones to create network environment for Kubernetes cluster.
+This document explains how to create NAT instances to securely connect private subnets to the internet.
+The network settings described in this document are based on the values defined in Building network using NAT instances in multi-availability zones document.

-1. Go to KakaoCloud Console > Kubernetes Engine > Cluster List, and click the [Create cluster] button.
+1. Navigate to KakaoCloud Console > Container Pack > Kubernetes Engine > Cluster List and click the [Create cluster] button.

-2. Refer to the following to set the cluster information and VPC for creation.
+2. Refer to the following information to configure cluster details and VPC settings.

 Basic SettingsCluster Nametutorial